moluwole/Bast/README.rst

 Credits
 ~~~~~~~~~
-Bast runs on the `Tornado Web Framework`_.
+Bast runs on the `Tornado HTTP Server`_.

-For templating, it makes use of the `Jinja Templating`_ Engine.
+For templating, Bast makes use of the `Jinja Templating`_ Engine.

 Eloquent Object Relation Mapping is achieved using `Orator ORM`_